Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • by prevalence;

-It is these factors that the pulmonologist pays attention to during the physical examination during diagnosis.
+It is these factors that the pulmonologist pays attention to during a physical examination during diagnosis.

 Symptoms

-Since the main symptom is a consequence of the course of a particular pathological process, it is natural that it will be supplemented by other clinical manifestations.
+Since the main symptom is a consequence of the occurrence of one or another pathological process, it is natural that it will be supplemented by other clinical manifestations.
 Thus, wheezing breathing is accompanied by the following symptoms:

 • frequent and shallow breathing;

-• strong both and with discharge, which is clear or cloudy, greenish or yellowish, and may also have blood or pus impurities;
+• strong, both with and with discharge, which can be transparent or cloudy, greenish or yellowish, and may also have impurities of blood or pus;

 • and malaise;

-• soreness, heaviness and discomfort in the chest or in the region of the heart;
+• pain, heaviness and discomfort in the chest or heart area;

-• fluctuations in blood pressure and violation of heart rate;
+• fluctuations in blood pressure and heart rate disturbances;

 • developmental delay;

-• , against which the body weight decreases;
+• , against the background of which body weight decreases;

-However, patients need to remember that such symptoms of wheezing in the throat, lungs or bronchi are the most common, which means that some patients may have symptoms that others do not.
-It should also be noted that an increase in temperature in an adult or a child is not always observed.
+However, patients need to remember that such symptoms of wheezing in the throat, lungs or bronchi are the most common, which means that some patients may have symptoms that are absent in others.
+It should also be noted that an increase in temperature in an adult or child is not always observed.

 Diagnostics

-To identify the etiological factor that led to wheezing on inspiration in children or adults, it is necessary to carry out a large number of specific diagnostic measures.
+To identify the etiological factor that led to wheezing during inspiration in children or adults, it is necessary to carry out a large number of specific diagnostic measures.

 First of all, the pulmonologist must independently perform several manipulations:

-• get acquainted with the medical history and life history of the patient - if a person has chronic diseases, such a measure will indicate the causes of such symptoms;
+• get acquainted with the medical history and life history of the patient - if a person has chronic diseases, such a measure will indicate the reasons for such symptoms;

-• conduct a thorough physical examination, which, in addition to auscultation, should include the study of the condition of the skin, as well as the measurement of temperature, heart rate and blood tone;
+• conduct a thorough physical examination, which, in addition to auscultation, should include examination of the condition of the skin, as well as measurement of temperature, heart rate and blood tone;

-• Interrogate the patient in detail about the first time of onset, the nature and severity of symptoms.
+• interview the patient in detail regarding the first time of appearance, nature and severity of symptoms.

 The following laboratory tests have the greatest diagnostic value: